Slavery and Emancipation at Poplar Grove

 The 1900 Census indicates the members Israel Jackson’s household – click here: 1900 Census Israel Jackson.
 The record indicates not only the household of Francis Marion Foy, but also that of Israel Jackson and his wife Mariah/Mary Liza whom he married in 1896 when he was about twenty-three years old.
 The couple had a boy named Edward, who is noted as being three years old.

-However, there is a story by Leslie Foy, son of Francis Marion Foy of a heartbreak struck up between Talon/Talton and Israel, in which Israel seduced Talon’s wife away from him.
+However, there is a story by Leslie Foy, son of Francis Marion Foy of a heartbreak struck up between Talton and Israel, in which Israel seduced Tatlon’s wife away from him.
 The details of which are forthcoming.
-Regardless, Nora Foy Brown remembers from her childhood that Uncle Talon/Talton remained a bachelor the rest of his days, and Israel Jackson and Ms. Mary Liza continued working and living at Poplar Grove.
-Later, the couple was provided a white house with glass windows and green shutters, of which Nora Foy Brown claimed that he and Mary Liza raised two adopted children and remained until they both died.
+Regardless, Nora Foy Brown remembers from her childhood that Uncle Talton remained a bachelor the rest of his days, and Israel Jackson and Ms. Mary Liza continued working and living at Poplar Grove.
+Later, the couple lived on site in a white clapboard house with glass windows and green shutters, of which Nora Foy Brown indicated that he and Mary Liza raised two adopted children and remained until they both died.
 The house was still standing in 1979 and later demolished from disuse.

 This page is continually being updated.
 Please visit our page on Tenant Farming.